Pauked/dcli/!todo.md

 [ ] Track usage of options to generate a "most used options menu" [ ] Handling of savegames, ability to read information from and provide options to select [ ] Next iteration of dcli to be dui.
 Full TUI app instead of simple console app.
-[ ] Shared database for Windows and MacOS.
+[ ] Shared database for Windows and macOS.
 Need to consider base paths, sub folders of files, etc.

 ## Save game notes:
  - dsda-doom - save files are .dsg. subfolder of app, dsda-doom\IWAD name\Map name
- - GzDoom - save files are .zds.
+ - GDoom - save files are .zds.
 Zip file containing JSON files.
     - info.json is what I need!
     - Folders - C:\Users\<user>\Saved Games\GZDoom\doom.id.doom2.tnt\